-The Company currently has one exploration license and farm-in rights to a second contiguous exploration license off the west coast of Newfoundland which total approximately 220,000 acres contained in EL 1070 and EL 1120.
+The Company currently has exploration license 1070 ("EL 1070) off the west coast of Newfoundland which total approximately 150,000 acres.
 In November of 2013 the Minister of Natural Resources announced that applications for hydraulically fracturing wells would be not be accepted which effectively imposed a moratorium.
-The Green Point Shale is covered under both EL 1070 and EL 1120 and will likely require hydraulic fracturing to achieve commercial production.
-The moratorium has brought exploration activity on the Company's oil and gas properties to a standstill.
-As a result, the Company recorded an impairment of \$31,736,122 to reduce the carrying value to an estimated net realizable amount of \$7,000,000 as at January 31, 2014.
+The EL 1070 will likely require hydraulic fracturing to achieve commercial production.
+In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socio-economic and environmental impacts of hydraulic fracturing in western Newfoundland.
+The report is due at the end of May 2016 and will be made public.
+If the moratorium is not lifted, the property will be subject to an impairment review.
+As of January 31, 2016, the carrying value of EL 1070 and equipment was \$7,445,299 (January 31, 2015 - \$7,378,484).